Jottzel/install_cheat.sh/README.md

 ## Simple install script for cheat.sh
+Unified access to the best community driven documentations of the world.

 ### Installation
 **Inside your git folder do:**